 Our skilled and knowledgeable research staff teach and promote best practice – including the principles of replacement, reduction and refinement – to our overseas partners.
 In addition, we also work closely with other institutions and partners – through organisations such as the NC3Rs – to develop alternative approaches to replace the use of animals in research, and encourage the sharing of best practice and new ideas.

-Members of AWERB consider and scrutinise projects on a weekly basis, and the committee meets regularly throughout the year – see their schedule of upcoming meetings below.
+Members of AWERB consider and scrutinise projects on a weekly basis, and the Panel meets regularly throughout the year – see their schedule of upcoming meetings below.
 AWERB reports its activities on a biannual basis to the University Research Ethics Committee, which is overseen by the University Court.